ayengec/Gowin_FPGA_Design_Projects/macos_led_knight_rider/README.md

-# Tang Primer 20K LED Chaser Smoke Test
+# Tang Primer 20K LED Chaser and UART on macOS Smoke Test

 This is a minimal project to verify:
 - Gowin IDE project opens,